calincraiu/calincraiu/README.md

 **Hello!** 😃

-My name is Calin Craiu.
+My name is Călin Craiu.
 I am currently student at [UCL](https://www.ucl.ac.uk/), pursuing a Master of Science in Architectural Computation.
 I am passionate about computational design, research and machine learning.
 My background is in architecture, but I am enthusiastically studying topics in various fields, between math, computation and design.

 - Feel free to contact me, I am always eager to learn, discuss & meet new people!
 - Best way to reach me: craiucalin@gmail.com